Hello! My name is Olivia, I’m 29 years old and I was diagnosed with Biliary Atresia at 6 weeks old.

 Biliary Atresia is a disease of the bile ducts that affects only infants.
 Bile is a digestive liquid that is made in the liver.
 It travels through the bile ducts to the small intestine, where it helps digest fats.

 In Biliary Atresia, the bile ducts become inflamed and blocked soon after birth.
 This causes bile to remain in the liver, where it starts to destroy liver cells rapidly and cause cirrhosis, or scarring of the liver.

 Soon after diagnosis I underwent an operation called a Kasai.
 The aim of the Kasai procedure is to allow drainage of bile from the liver into the intestine through the new duct.

-I have developed a few problems due to this disease such as Portal Hypertension (high pressure within the portal vein), Oesophagil Varices (enlarged blood vessels in the oesophagus), and Pruritus (an accumulation of bile acids in the blood causing itching).
+I developed a few problems due to this disease such as Portal Hypertension (high pressure within the portal vein), Oesophagil Varices (enlarged blood vessels in the oesophagus), and Pruritus (an accumulation of bile acids in the blood causing itching).

 However, in autumn (2014) i became seriously unwell and started to experience multiple episodes of melena (bloody stools) causing me to loose blood.
 This required a couple of blood transfusions to replace the blood loss.
 Soon after i was hospitalised, I gained ascites which is the accumulation of fluid in the peritoneal cavity, causing abdominal swelling.
-Unfortunatly, the ascites became infected a whole array of problems.
+Unfortunatly, the ascites became infected causing a whole array of problems.

 My blog is about my journey living with liver disease, my wait for a new liver and life after transplantation.
 Please read, comment and share.